-It’s a crazy, surreal, indescribable feeling when you realize that life is not random -- that it has purpose.
+It’s a crazy, surreal, indescribable feeling when you realize that life is not random — that it has purpose.
 When you realize that there are signs everywhere of choices you should make, directions to take, validations of your gut instincts, it can feel overwhelming.
 It can be confusing, but I’ve found that the more you … More Following Divine Signs

 Recently I let my son go stay with his dad for a night; a well deserved break from all the homeschooling and yelling I’ve been doing.
 I picked him back up the next day and everything was all good.
-My son was acting like this perfect little angel, in the car that… Continue reading Why Are Children More Behaved With Dad?
+My son was acting like this perfect little angel, in the car that is.
+We had … More Why Are Children More Behaved With Dad?